 “ANU management has basically made the Health Service such an unpleasant place to work that people have decided to leave”, stated Bahl.

 Woroni understands that a total of five positions will be cut ahead of NHC’s takeover.
 A further four employees will reach the end of their fixed-term employment in 2019, and it is not known whether those positions will be renewed.

 In a written statement, an ANU spokesman said that the university is looking forward to opening the new health centre in 2019.

 Two general practitioners and one nurse have been recently hired by the NHC to fill some of these vacancies.
-However, this may not be enough: in May, the average wait for a standard appointment was ten days.
+However, one current health service employee claimed that this was not enough: in May, the average wait for a standard appointment was ten days.
 As of November, the wait was 20 days.

 Concerns have also been raised as to whether the NHC can source the doctors required to keep the health service running in 2018.
 Two ANU Health Clinic employees told Woroni that the NHC is struggling to source doctors.
-They cited rules in the relevant legislation that requires international doctors to work in regional areas before working in urban areas such as Acton.
+They cited legislation that requires international doctors to work in regional areas before working in urban areas such as Acton.

 In response to these claims, the NHC said that they had already supplied additional doctors to the ANU Health Clinic.
 The cooperative also noted that “staffing for the new ANU Clinic forms part of the NHC’s ongoing recruitment efforts”.

 “The overarching goal of the NHC is to increase access to affordable healthcare, to this end, the NHC is currently working with the ANU to assess the new clinic’s likely demand,” the statement continued.

 The ANU has previously suggested that students may be able to use other NHC medical centres around Canberra.
 From the university, the closest NHC centre is in Belconnen, with others located at Macquarie, Evatt, Higgins, and Chisholm.